StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 Each element in StackState reports two health states:

 * The inner color shows the own health state of the element.
-This is derived from the state reported by health checks attached to the element.
+This is derived from the state reported by health checks attached to the element itself.
 * The outer color shows the element's propagated health state.
 This is derived from the health state of the components and relations that the element depends upon.

 ![](/.gitbook/assets/1_component_health_state.svg)

-Health state will propagate from one component to the next, upwards along a chain of dependencies.
-Propagation always flows from dependencies to dependent components and relations.
-Note that this is the opposite direction to the arrows shown on relations in the topology graph.
-A component's propagated state is calculated using a [propagation function](/develop/developer-guides/custom-functions/propagation-functions.md).
+A component's propagated health state is calculated using a [propagation function](/develop/developer-guides/custom-functions/propagation-functions.md).
+Health state will propagate from one component to the next, from dependencies to dependent components and relations.
+Note that this is the opposite direction to the arrows shown on [relations](/use/introduction-to-stackstate/components_and_relations.md#relations) in the topology graph.

 | Dependency and propagated state | Description |
 |:---|:---|